web-devkits/wasm2native/doc/embed_compiled_native.md

 # Embed compiled native object file in C/C++

 From the previous documentation on how to [compile Wasm to native](./compile_wasm_app_to_native.md), we have seen how to compile the wasm app to a native object file and link it with the auxiliary library to the native binary, both `sandbox` mode and `no-sandbox` mode, to produce the final product(executable file, shared library, or static library).
-In this section, we will explore the difference between `sandbox` and `no-sandbox` modes in more detail and how you may use the shared library and static library(complete sample code can be found in this [directory](../samples/compiled-embed-native/))
+In this section, we will explore the difference between `sandbox` and `no-sandbox` modes in more details and how you may use the shared library and static library(complete sample code can be found in this [directory](../samples/compiled-embed-native/))

 ## Wasm app is compiled to native in sandbox mode